magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 title: Pre-Package Assignment
 ---

-Package details can be defined and stored for your Magento catalog products, with this information used to pre-fill shipping options during checkout and reduce data entry for the shopper.
+Package details can be assigned and stored for your Magento catalog products, with this information used to pre-fill shipping options during checkout and reduce data entry for the shopper.
 This feature is available for _Simple Product_ and _Bundle Product_ types, allowing specific packaging information to be assigned to the product or for the product itself to be treated as a package.

-Defining package information for a product enables:
+Assigning package information for a product enables:

 - Business logic to be pre-defined, presenting preferred packaging to the Picker/Packer during the fulfillment process